Personalized Knox Storybook — Make His the Hero

 How Personalized Stories Help Knox Grow

 Parents often ask why personalized stories create such strong responses in children like Knox.
 The answer lies in how the developing brain processes narrative combined with self-reference.
-When these two elements merge, something remarkable happens.
+When these two elements merge, something notable happens.

 The Mirror Effect: When Knox encounters his name in a story, he experiences what psychologists call mirroring—seeing himself reflected back through narrative.
 This reflection is not passive; his brain actively fills in details, imagining himself in the scenarios described.
 This active imagination strengthens neural pathways associated with strong and visualization.